Operation Pyrsos: Pyrsos III (August 25-30)

 On August 26, the National Army managed to avoid considerable losses because its 9th Division outflanked the Democratic Army's defensive line along the Greek-Albanian border.
 The 9th division, advanced to the rear of the rebels, and occupied the Porta Osman crossing; the main gateway of communication between the Greek and Albania territories in the area of Grammos.

 There was one more free passage to Albania; the Bara crossing.
 When the 9th division began to blockade the Greek-Albanian border, the Democratic Army's headquarters realized the danger of entrapment of its forces in Grammos, and gave the order to cross the Greek-Albanian border and take refuge in Albania, from the remaining crossing of Bara.
 The following account was given by the commander of the Democratic Army, Georgios Gousias:

 During the same night, the victorious forces of the National Army who had advanced to the Greek-Albanian border, lit huge fires along its entire length, so as to demarcate the border between Greece and Albania.
 On August 30, the peak of Kamenik fell; the last stronghold of the Democratic Army in Grammos.

 During Pyrsos III, the National Army had 243 dead and 1,452 wounded soldiers, while the Democratic Army lost 922 fighters and 944 were captured.
 The latter left by taking their wounded and their military equipment, except for 17 mountain guns, 15 anti-aircraft guns, and 8 anti-tank guns; all collected by the National Army.

 After the fall of Grammos and Vitsi, there were still a few scattered pockets of rebels in Greece, which could no longer be considered capable of threatening the establishment.
-According to the data of the National Army's general staff, in September 1949 there were still 2,150 rebels throughout the Greece, who were gradually decreasing due to many desertions.
+According to the data of the National Army's general staff, in September 1949 there were still 2,150 rebels throughout Greece, who were gradually decreasing due to many desertions.
 In October they were estimated at 1,750, and in November at 1,270.
 By December 1949, the rebels had been reduced to 800.
 In 1950 there were still some armed men in the mountains, which is indicated by the official data concerning the casualties of the army for that year.
 On October 16, 1949, Dimitrios Partsalidis, as president of the Provisional Democratic Government (the administration that was declared by the Communist Party of Greece), announced on radio the end of hostilities: